Associate Professor Megan SC Lim

 Background

-Megan is Deputy Program Director (Behaviours and Health Risks) at Burnet Institute and leads the Young People's Health research group.
+Megan is deputy program director of Disease Elimination at Burnet Institute and leads the Young People's Health research group.
 Her primary area of interest is understanding how digital media impact on public health.
 She has led trials using these technologies (e.g. mobile phones, smartphone apps, and social media) for health promotion and behaviour change.
 She has conducted mixed methods research into the impact of digital media on young people's health and wellbeing.

 Megan works with young people to centre their experiences and expertise in their own lives.
 Her work spans many health topics, including sexual and reproductive health, alcohol and other drug use, mental health and wellbeing, nutrition, and infectious diseases.
 She uses epidemiological methods, qualitative research, co-design, and health promotion research.
 Megan completed her PhD in 2008, with a thesis titled ‘Sex, Drugs, and Young People: Novel Research and Health Promotion Approaches'.